AnandRP2030/MERN-Notes/CSS/CSS-topics/combinators/combinators.md

 # Combinators

-Combinators, on the other hand, are specific symbols used to define relationships between selectors.
+Combinators, are specific symbols used to define relationships between selectors.
 They include the space (descendant selector), > (child selector), + (adjacent sibling selector), and ~ (general sibling selector).

 ### 1. Descendant Selector (Space):